volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 ## `Pick<Type, Keys>`

-Pick creates a new type by picking the specified set of properties Keys from Type:
+Pick creates a new type by selecting the specified set of properties Keys from Type:

 ```typescript
 type LongType = {